 Aquaponics is a project that can be undertaken in a small way or a commercial way.
 It can be set up on a balcony or in a back yard.
 There are lots of plans available to help anyone who wants to raise their own food at home or in co-operation with a community.
 I will post links to a few plans and the one I used so you can take advantage of some of the information available if you decide to consider Aquaponics.
 After learning all I can and getting some experience I hope to go to a commercial system so we can feed lots of people.

 THE STORY OF MY FIRST YEAR WITH AQUAPONICS

-We moved here in 2009 from Tennessee.
-We bought this place with the intention of becoming self sufficient.
-Our place is on a hill in South Central Missouri.
-We have a 430 foot deep well that gives us all the wonderful water we want.
-Even through the drought we had this summer we were never short of water.
+We moved to South Central Missouri in 2009 from Tennessee.
+We bought the place with the intention of becoming self sufficient.
+The place is on a hill and we have a 430 foot deep well that gives us all the wonderful water we want.
+Even through the drought last summer we were never short of water.
 BUT there is no water on our place if there is no electricity so that can be a problem.
 I plan to put in a solar panel for each need.
 One to run the water pump for the well and one for the circulation of our wood heat and another to operate the Aquaponics equipment.
 We have to provide air for oxygen and water filtration for the tanks.

 Can We Grow Our Own Food?

 Our garden is terraced with raised beds that have top soil added because our ground is all rocks.
 Every year I noticed that the grow beds were losing the soil.
 It just seems to wash away through the rocks.
 This is a problem for a successful garden.
 We need a better solution to raising our own food!
 I added loads of rabbit and chicken manure but my garden still didn't do as well as it should have.
 Some kind of vine that grows wild here did marvelously!